-For the protection of animals, consider switching to antifreeze/coolant made with propylene glycol.
+To protect both your pets and any local critters, consider switching to antifreeze/coolant made with propylene glycol.
 It functions similarly as an ingredient, but is far less toxic.

 All fleet cards are not the same, and different types of fuel cards suit the needs of different kinds and sizes of businesses.
 View WEX’s fleet card comparison chart to see which fleet fuel card is right for you.

 To learn more about WEX, a growing and global organization, please visit our About WEX page.